Sanjay2617/music-success-prediction/README.md

 Two types of data were collected for this project:
  Markup : * Song Data – This includes attributes such as energy, danceability, loudness, and popularity.
 It was sourced from Kaggle: Top Hits Spotify (2000–2019).https://www.kaggle.com/datasets/paradisejoy/top-hits-spotify-from-20002019
  	  * Lyrics Data – Lyrics were collected by web scraping using the Genius API.

+# Data Preprocessing
+The dataset undergoes multiple preprocessing steps to ensure data quality and consistency.
+First, missing values are handled by dropping rows with any missing values to maintain data integrity.
+Next, MinMax Scaling is applied to numerical features, such as danceability, energy, loudness, tempo, and valence, to normalize them within the range of 0 to 1.
+This helps in ensuring that all numerical attributes are on a comparable scale without distorting their relative differences.
+The cleaned and scaled dataset is then stored in Snowflake for further analysis.